 Cops acted in self-defence,says Ker CM on gunning down Maoists

-Dismissing opposition allegations that it was a fake encounter, Chief Minister Pinarayi Vijayan on Wednesday justified the police action which resulted in the death of four Maoists at Attapady in Palakkad district, saying the shootout was in self-defence.
-Vijayan said no one will be killed just because they are Maoist and the government will examine whether there were any lapses in the matter.
+Dismissing opposition allegations that it was a fake encounter, Kerala Chief Minister Pinarayi Vijayan on Wednesday justified the police action which resulted in the death of four Maoists at Attapady in Palakkad district, saying the shootout was in self-defence.
+No one will be killed just because they are Maoist and the government will examine whether there were any lapses in the matter, Vijayan told the state assembly.

+Taking a serious view of the incident,the Kerala State Human Rights Commission issued notice to the state DGP, asking him to conduct a probe and submit a report within two weeks.
+Voicing concern over the killing, CPI, a major partner in the ruling LDF, sought a magisterial inquiry.

 Opposition leader Ramesh Chennithala pointed out that seven maoists have been killed since the Left government came to power.
 He alleged that the Chief Minister read out a police version of the encounter in the Assembly and termed the killing as extra-judicial.